What is an IRA?

 Traditional IRA:

-Contributions into a traditional IRA are tax-deductible on both federal and state tax returns.
-In addition, all growth within the account is tax free.
+Contributions into a traditional IRA are federally tax-deductible (provided you meet applicable requirements) and may also be deductible for state tax purposes, depending on your state of residence.
+In addition, all growth within the account is not subject to current income taxes.
 That can be huge.
-In fact, contributing just $6,000 a year could lead to over $1 million in retirement savings, all growing tax free.
+For instance, contributing $6,000 a year over a few decades (depending on your age and assumed rate of return) can lead to a retirement balance exceeding $1 million, which would then be taxed as distributions are made.
 You should avoid accessing this money until you are 59½.
-There are ways to get some of the money out sooner, but you’ll likely have to pay a 10% IRS tax penalty.
+There are ways to get some of the money out sooner, but you’ll likely have to pay a 10% IRS penalty tax.
 When you withdraw the funds in retirement, they are taxed as ordinary income.

 Roth IRA:

-Roth IRAs work almost backward when compared with traditional IRAs.
+Roth IRAs work almost backward compared with traditional IRAs.
 Your contributions up front are funded with earned income on which you’ve already paid taxes.
 When you start withdrawing your funds, those withdrawals are tax free.
-Roth IRAs also have fewer restrictions on drawing money out early.
-You can pull contributions out any time, but accessing earnings will trigger taxes and penalties unless you are over age 59½ and have held the account for at least five years.
-Roth IRAs also don’t offer quite as much of a tax advantage as a traditional IRA, and there are eligibility requirements.
-Your income must not exceed a certain amount designated by the federal government, and funds contributed must be earned income.
-A financial services professional can help you decide whether a traditional or a Roth IRA might be best for you.
+Roth IRAs also allow you to pull out contributions at any time without taxes or penalties, but accessing earnings may trigger taxes and penalties unless you are over age 59½ and have held the account for at least five years.

 SEP and SIMPLE IRAs: